 Make a complaint to Broadland District Council

-We want to hear from you when something goes wrong so we can put it right
+We want to hear from you when something goes wrong so we can put it right.
+We take every complaint seriously and use complaints as an opportunity to put things right and take learning to enable us to continuously improve.

 Local Government Ombudsman